zhilizheng/qsubshcom/README.md

 If you find some bugs, you can create an issue here.
 I will fix it if I have time.

 ### update:
+Nov 28, 2017: Add support of QSUBSHCOM_EXTRAS variables.
+You can put cluster dependant variable here, such as put export QSUBSHCOM_EXTRAS="-acct=UQ-IMB-CNSG" into your ~/.bashrc.
+These variables will append into the submission task in qsubshcom automatically.
+Note: QSUBSHCOM_EXTRAS will overwrite the 6th parameters in qsubshcom, not put too much variables here.

 Nov 27, 2017: Change the manner to determine the grid engine, as some cluster has multiple grid engine; remove the default account (UQ-IMB-***), we should add -acct=ACCOUNT_NAME to specify, as it is different in each cluster; -ntype can't work properly, it may have been obsoleted.

 Sep 21, 2017: Add TRI cluster support